 Ideally suited for dehumidification of large spaces with low temperatures, the portable ASE dehumidifiers are extremely compact, sturdy and light-weight adsorption dryers.

-These high-quality processed units are used for drying structures and water damage as well as in industrial, trade, protection of investment and water-management applications.
+These high-quality commercial dehumidifiers are used for drying structures and water damage as well as in industrial, trade, protection of investment and water-management applications.

 Keep your building timelines on track.